 - 4.3.
 Sand and gravel is used in the construction industry for purposes such as the making of concrete and mortar or for roadstone or drainage material.
-The level of construction, including house building and infrastructure, therefore largely drives the demand for sand and gravel and are key local factors to consider when determining a provision figure for Milton Keynes. - 4.4.
+The level of construction, including house building and infrastructure, therefore contributes to the demand for sand and gravel and are key local factors to consider when determining a provision figure for Milton Keynes. - 4.4.
 The rate of house building in Milton Keynes has fluctuated over the last twenty years.
-Figure 6 shows the number of housing completions over the last ten years between 2003 and 2013.
-Net housing completions were at their lowest in 2003/04 (1,193 completions) and peaked in 2007/08 (2,317 completions)
+Figure 6 shows the number of housing completions over the last ten years between 2004 and 2014.
+Net housing completions were at their lowest in 2013/14 (1,000 completions) and peaked in 2007/08 (2,317 completions).

-Figure 6: Net housing completions in Milton Keynes 2003 - 2013
+Figure 6: Net housing completions in Milton Keynes 2004 - 2014

 4.5.
 The recent economic downturn saw a decrease in the rate of house building across Milton Keynes, resulting in fewer housing completions compared to Housing Trajectory targets.
-The most recent Housing Trajectory (August 2013) shows that in 2010/11 completions remained low (1,295 completions compared with a 1,750 target), increased in 2011/12 but then decreased again to 1,315 completions in 2012/13 (Figure 7).
+The latest Housing Trajectory for Milton Keynes (2015) shows that between 2010/11 and 2013/14 the number of completions remained low and was below the annual target figure of 1,750 (Figure 7).
+It is expected however that the market will recover from the recession over the coming years with signs of an upturn beginning 2014/15.